Joseph Peter Wilson: U.S. Army

 From 1959 to 1963, Wilson was a lieutenant in the United States Army.
 He was assigned to the U.S. Biathlon Team Training at Fort Richardson, in Anchorage, Alaska.
 He spent his entire four-year service career competing in cross-country and in Biathlon for the U.S. in Europe and with the U.S. Army Marksmanship Team.

-Upon arrival at Fort Richardson, Wilson was shocked to discover there were absolutely no training facilities available for Biathlon.
-No trails, and most importantly, no shooting range.
-There were few people who knew what biathlon entailed.
-He convinced the U.S. Army Corps of Engineers to deliver a new caterpillar D-8.
-Wilson and his two teammates, Dick Taylor and Peter Lahdenpera, former college racing competitors, and the only three skiers representing the entire Nordic/biathlon team at the time, built a complex biathlon shooting range which was used for the next 12 years, until the U.S. Army stopped financing the U.S. Biathlon effort.
+Upon arrival at Fort Richardson, Wilson discovered there were no training facilities available for Biathlon.
+Wilson and his two teammates built a complex biathlon shooting range which was used for the next 12 years, until the U.S. Army stopped financing the U.S. Biathlon effort.